 THE OCCULT MOVEMENT IN THE NINETEENTH CENTURY (Rudolf Steiner Press, 1973), lecture 5, GA 254.]

 The Anthroposophists on a Waldorf faculty believe that human evolution began during a period called Old Saturn.
-It is represented by the sphere on the upper left, above.
-Old Saturn was not the Saturn we see in the sky today; it was a precursor of the present Earth.
-(The Saturn we see in the sky today is a remnant of Old Saturn.)
-Following life on Old Saturn, we evolved on Old Sun and then Old Moon, becoming more densely physical as we proceeded.
-Each of these phases was a long period of spiritual development during which the entire solar system manifested in a different, more evolved form than in any previous phase.
-We are now in an intensely physical phase called Earth (the fourth sphere, above).
+In the diagram shown here, Old Saturn is represented by the sphere on the upper left.
+(Old Saturn was not the Saturn we see in the sky today; it was a precursor of the present Earth.
+The Saturn we see in the sky today is a remnant of Old Saturn, Steiner taught.)
+Following life on Old Saturn, we evolved on Old Sun (the second sphere from the left) and then Old Moon (the third sphere), becoming more densely physical as we proceeded.
+Each of these phases was a long developmental period during which the entire solar system manifested in a new, more evolved form.
+We are now in an intensely physical phase called Present Earth (the fourth sphere).
 Hanging below Earth is a phase that Anthroposophists generally do not like to discuss — it is the dreadful Eighth Sphere, a place or phase analogous to Hell.

-In the future, those humans who do not descend to the Eighth Sphere will move upward to Jupiter, then Venus, and finally Vulcan, becoming less and less physical — and more and more spiritual — at each stage.
+In the future, those humans who do not descend to the Eighth Sphere will move upward to Future Jupiter, then Future Venus, and finally Future Vulcan, becoming less and less physical — and more and more spiritual — at each stage.
+[See "Future Stages".]

-For Anthroposophists, the things I am describing are gospel; they comprise the story of human evolution as described by Rudolf Steiner.
-Following our life on Vulcan, we will continue evolving through five additional phases, but these will be so wondrous that even Steiner himself could scarcely describe them.
+For Anthroposophists, the things I am describing are gospel; they comprise the history of humanity as described by Rudolf Steiner.
+Following our life on Future Vulcan, we will continue evolving through five additional phases, but these will be so wondrous that even Steiner himself could scarcely describe them.
 Consequently they, like the Eighth Sphere, are usually omitted from Anthroposophical accounts.

 When we attain our ultimate fulfillment, we will become God the Father.